-Patellar tilt is when the patella is tilted to one side, generally the lateral (outer) side, secondary to tightness in the lateral retinaculum, the fibrous restraint at the lateral side of the patella.
+Patellar tilt is when the patella is tilted to one side, generally the lateral (outer) side, associated with tightness in the lateral retinaculum, the fibrous restraint at the lateral side of the patella.

 lateral patellar tilt